Client Software and module configuration

 nethsmenroll

-This utility is used to configure the client to communicate with the nShield HSM.
+command-line utility edits the client hardserver’s configuration file to add the specified nShield HSM.

 Usage: